Tab-Alk/InstantCare/README.md

 ### Key Takeaway:
 A healthcare stakeholder (e.g., a remote consultation service provider) can leverage this tool to quickly triage patient symptoms and advise on next steps, improving patient engagement and reducing unnecessary hospital visits.

+## Technical Documentation

+Data Preparation & Model Training
+	•	Data Cleaning: The training data was carefully preprocessed to handle missing values and normalize symptom entries.

+	•	Model Choice: An MLPClassifier was chosen to capture non-linear relationships between symptoms and diseases.

+	•	Validation: Cross-validation and hold-out testing were used to evaluate model performance.

+	•	Interactive Input: The tool allows users to input symptoms, rate their severity, and specify duration to tailor the recommendation.

+For full code details, please see the main.py file in this repository.

+## Final Thoughts

+This Telemedicine Diagnostic Tool project demonstrates the application of data analytics and machine learning in healthcare.
+By combining user-friendly design with robust technical methodology, the tool aims to support remote diagnostics and empower patients with actionable insights.

 </footer>